Rumaila oil field: Production

 The field is operated by Rumaila Operating Organisation.
 Facilities include a headquarters, waste management centre, supply base and training academy.
 There are also seven operational cluster pump stations and with 14 degassing stations - seven in the North field and seven in the South field.
 These degassing stations provide 3-phase separation (oil, water, and natural gas).
 Crude oil is sent by pipeline to local refineries or ports in Basra for export.
-Natural gas is provided to the Basrah Gas Company, as well as being used in the recently built Rumaila Power Plant which provides electricity to various oilfield facilities.
+Natural gas is provided to the Basrah Gas Company, as well as being used in the recently built Rumaila Power Plant which provides electricity to various oilfield facilities as well as the national grid.
 Water is disposed into disposal wells.
 Degassing station names: